frovedis/frovedis/doc/manual/python/ml/linear_svm.md

 Output:

     [0 0 0 ...
 0 0 1]

-If the above pre-constructed training data (cmat) is to be used during prediction, the same can be used as follows:
+Like in fit(), frovedis-like input can be used to speed-up the prediction making on the trained model at server side.

+For example,

+    # Since "cmat" is FrovedisColmajorMatrix, we have created FrovedisRowmajorMatrix.
+    from frovedis.matrix.dense import FrovedisRowmajorMatrix

-    # predicting on LinearSVC using pre-constructed input
+    # predicting on LinearSVC using frovedis-like input
     svm.predict(cmat.to_frovedis_rowmatrix())

 Output